-Breast reduction surgery is usually fully covered by Manitoba Health.
+Breast reduction surgery, or reduction mammoplasty, seeks to relieve these symptoms through the removal of breast tissue.
+Manitoba Health usually fully covers breast reduction surgery.
 Our surgeons will discuss the process to receive Manitoba Health approval during the initial evaluation.

-The procedure often takes between 1-2 hours to complete and is usually performed under a general anesthetic.
+The procedure often takes between 1-2 hours to complete under a general anesthetic.

-For patients with symptoms relating to hypermastia, breast reduction is usually partially-insured by Manitoba Health.
-If you are in good general health and have specific but realistic goals for the improvement of your appearance, there is no defined age limit for this procedure.
+For patients with symptoms relating to hypermastia, Manitoba Health can assist in partially insuring a breast reduction.
+If you’re in good general health and have specific but realistic goals for the improvement of your appearance, there is no defined age limit for this procedure.

-The recovery time for each patient following their breast reduction can vary based upon the amount of tissue removed.
-Performed as an outpatient procedure, most patients experience minimal discomfort easily controlled with oral medication.
-You will likely experience some bruising and swelling after surgery, as well as numbness around the areola.
-For a few weeks after surgery, you will be asked to wear a type of compression garment that will help reduce swelling and provide support as you heal.
+This is an outpatient procedure, meaning patients can return home the same day.
+Most patients experience minimal discomfort and will likely experience some bruising and swelling after surgery.
+They may also experience numbness around the areola.
+For a few weeks after surgery, we will supply patients a compression garment to help reduce swelling and provide support as they heal.
 Most patients are back to work within one week but should avoid strenuous exercise and heavy lifting for 3 weeks.

 Our goal is to provide you with the information required to ease the decision-making process.

 We strongly encourage you to research the operation thoroughly.
-Here are some useful links to help you:
+Here is an useful link to help you: